 With these limits, it should be pretty apparent that you won't be able to pick up your smartphone or point and shoot camera, walk outside on a pitch-black night, and take great photos as you do in the middle of the day.
 You're going to need some special techniques and tools to get your camera to work in the dark of night, and a nice DSLR or mirrorless body will help a lot.

 Some cameras have night photography settings built-in.
 These usually combine the settings discussed below in some way.
 Some create auto-processed HDR images by taking a selection of bracketed images.
 Regardless, they still have the same limits placed upon them.
 They are more often then not going to be blurry without proper planning.
-Here are 25 Simple Photography tips that will help you become better at your craft and take those stunning pictures that you always wanted.
+Here are 25 simple photography tips and tricks that will help you become better at your craft and take those stunning pictures that you always wanted.

 Finding great photography places near you isn't very hard, but sometimes it's hard to realize that what you need is a burst of creativity.
 Often, breaking out of your shell and trying something new is just the ticket.
 Read our article with ideas and inspiration on how to find great photography locations near you, wherever you are.